andyboli/bolikey/README.md

 # bolikey

-A project to store and verify passwords based on predefined rules.
+A project to verify passwords based on predefined rules.